-If you have ever tried to deal with a bank, insurance company, even internet provider on someone else’s behalf you will know how difficult it is nowadays to get anything done.
-Financial security is a hot topic – we all want to know our personal information (and our money) is safe.
-However, if you are trying to help a friend or relative who is not able to deal with their affairs, more often than not you will hit a brick wall.
+If you have ever tried to deal with a bank, insurance company, or even an internet provider on behalf of someone else , you will know how difficult it is to get anything done.
+Financial security is vital – we all want to know our personal information (and our money) is safe.

-- A finance LPA allows a person of your choosing to deal with all aspects of your finances as well as any assets you own, including your house.
+A finance LPA gives a person of your choosing the legal authority to deal with all aspects of your finances as well as any assets you own, including your house.

-- A health LPA allows a person of your choosing to deal with all aspects of your medical and social care, your housing needs and anything relating to your personal welfare.
+A health LPA gives a person of your choosing the legal authority to deal with all aspects of your medical and social care, your housing needs, and anything relating to your personal welfare.

 When Can LPAs Be Used?

-Before they can be used, both types of LPA need to be registered at the Office of the Public Guardian (part of the court system).
+Both types of LPA must be registered at the Office of the Public Guardian before they can be used.

-Health LPAs are slightly different and can only be used if you have lost the ability to make decisions (mental capacity) regarding your health and welfare for yourself.
+Health LPAs are slightly different and can only be used if you have lost the ability to make decisions (mental capacity) regarding your health and welfare.
 This may be a temporary incapacity or it may be permanent.
-For the period of time when you are unable to make decisions, your chosen attorney will make the decisions for you, under a legal duty to always act in your best interests, not theirs.
+Your Attorney will make decisions for you when you are unable to make decisions for yourself, but is under a legal duty to always act in your best interests.

 What Happens If I Don’t Have LPAs And I Lose Mental Capacity?

-In order to deal with your financial affairs and assets, your family (or a close friend) would need to make an application to the Court of Protection to be appointed as your deputy.
-If no-one makes the application, the local authority may make the application and take over the decision making for you.
-Court of Protection applications take significantly longer and are more expensive than putting LPAs in place.
+In order to deal with your financial affairs and assets, your family (or a close friend) would need to apply to the Court of Protection to be appointed as your Deputy.
+The local authority may apply for appointment as your Deputy and take over the decision making for you if a suitable person known to you does not make the application.
+Court of Protection applications take significantly longer and are more expensive than preparing LPAs.

 Who Should Be My Attorney?